DCAN-Labs/BIBSnet/README.md

 #### "common": parameters used by multiple stages within CABINET

 - `"fsl_bin_path"`: string, a valid absolute path to existing `bin` directory in [FMRIB Software Library](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
 Example: `"/opt/fsl-6.0.5.1/bin/"`
 - `"task_id"`: string, the name of the task performed by the participant to processes data for.
 This parameter can also be `null` for non-task data.
-Example: `nback`
+Example: `nback` (note: this is not utilized by cabinet yet, please designate it as null)

 #### "resource_management": parameters to determine resource use when running parallel scripts.
 These parameters are only needed for nibabies and XCPD.